dhis2/training-docs/content/tracker_use/tg_tracker_capture_web.md

 ### Part 2 : Registration

-**Register a TEI :** During registration, it is possible to stay on the same page and keep registering more than one entity.
+**Register a TEI into the COVID-19 case-based surveillance program:** During registration, it is possible to stay on the same page and keep registering more than one entity.
 You can also go straight to the dashboard of the registered TEI.
 Selecting a program and doing registration also performs enrollment into the program at the background.
 If a TEI is registered without a program, then enrollment is possible from the TEI dashboard.
 Both skip-logic and validation error/warning messages are supported during registration.

 ![image34.png](resources/images/tracker_capture_web/image34.png "image_tooltip")